lucasmt/dual-governance/test/kontrol/report/DualGovernanceFormalVerificationReport.md

 ### `testCancelAllNonExecutedProposals`

 Tests that when `EmergencyProtectedTimelock.cancelAllNonExecutedProposals` is called by the governance address, any proposal whose status was not `Executed` has its status set to `Cancelled`.

+### `testOnlyGovernanceCanCancelProposals`

+Tests that `EmergencyProtectedTimelock.cancelAllNonExecutedProposals` reverts if it is called by any address except the governance address.

+### `testCancelledProposalsCannotBeScheduled`

+Tests that `EmergencyProtectedTimelock.schedule` reverts if it is called with a proposal ID that corresponds to a proposal whose status is `Cancelled`.

+### `testCancelledProposalsCannotBeExecuted`

+Tests that `EmergencyProtectedTimelock.execute` reverts if it is called with a proposal ID that corresponds to a proposal whose status is `Cancelled`.

+### `testCancelledProposalsCannotBeEmergencyExecuted`

+Tests that `EmergencyProtectedTimelock.emergencyExecute` reverts if it is called with a proposal ID that corresponds to a proposal whose status is `Cancelled`.

 ### `testSetGovernance`